Sensitivity Approximation by the Peano-Baker Series

 We performed tests of the three algorithms on this type of random linear system of dimensions $n=5,10,\dots,95,100$.
-In Figure \ref{fig:TimevsSize} we show the average runtime (over $10$ iterations) of the FS algorithm (solid line), the PBSR algorithm (dashed line) and Exponential (dotted line).
+In Figure~\ref{fig:TimevsSize} we show the average runtime (over $10$ iterations) of the FS algorithm (solid line), the PBSR algorithm (dashed line) and Exp (dotted line).
 To determine how the runtime scales with the dimension $n$ of the system, we perform regressions on the form $\text{runtime} = a\cdot\text{dimension}^b$, using runtime data for each of the three algorithms.
-The results suggest a runtime of $O(n^{2.1})$ for the Exp algorithm, $O(n^{3.7})$ for the PBSR and $O(n^{4.2})$ for the FS.
-Therefore, according to this estimate, the PBSR algorithm gives an improvement of approximately $n ^{0.5}$ compared to the FS method.
+The results suggest a runtime of $\mathcal{O}(n^{2.1})$ for the Exp algorithm, $\mathcal{O}(n^{3.7})$ for the PBSR and $\mathcal{O}(n^{4.2})$ for the FS, indicating that the PBSR algorithm gives an improvement of approximately $n ^{0.5}$ compared to the FS method for this particular system.